MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/transfer-data-manually.md

 Prepare to roll up your sleeves and block out a chunk of time on your calendar: transferring data between two Office 365 accounts is a manual, complicated, and time-consuming process.
 This is not an automated or supported process.
 We'll get you started.

 > [!CAUTION]
->  There will be down time during the process where email, Lync, and a public website hosted on Office 365 won't work.
+>  There will be down time during the process where email, Skype for Business and a public website hosted on Office 365 won't work.
 Users will get new user names and passwords, and they'll need to reset up Outlook.

  **Only transfer data manually using the instructions in this topic if one of the following applies:**